P

 Adorable blue-eyed Pomsky puppy.
 Pomsky is an artificial breed, a mix of the Siberian Husky and Pomeranian

 Standard Pomsky puppies look like little balls of fur.
 Pomsky teacup puppies are even smaller.
-So, it’s important for family members to be aware of the quick movements of these puppies so they won’t accidentally be stepped on and injured.
+So, family members need to be aware of the quick movements of these puppies so they won’t accidentally be stepped on and injured.

 Pomsky And Children